MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/Update-MgOrganizationBranding.md

   - `[UsageRightId <String>]`: The unique identifier of usageRight
   - `[UserId <String>]`: The unique identifier of user

-LOCALIZATIONS <IMicrosoftGraphOrganizationalBrandingLocalization1\[]>: Add different branding based on a locale.
+`LOCALIZATIONS <IMicrosoftGraphOrganizationalBrandingLocalization[]>`: Add different branding based on a locale.
   - `[BackgroundColor <String>]`: Color that appears in place of the background image in low-bandwidth connections.
 We recommend that you use the primary color of your banner logo or your organization color.
 Specify this in hexadecimal format, for example, white is #FFFFFF.
   - `[BackgroundImage <Byte[]>]`: Image that appears as the background of the sign-in page.
 The allowed types are PNG or JPEG not smaller than 300 KB and not larger than 1920 × 1080 pixels.
 A smaller image will reduce bandwidth requirements and make the page load faster.
   - `[BackgroundImageRelativeUrl <String>]`: A relative URL for the backgroundImage property that is combined with a CDN base URL from the cdnList to provide the version served by a CDN.
 Read-only.